- Number-crunchers put GOP chances of retaking Senate at 60 percent: report

 For decades, the existence of such a particle remained just a theory, but earlier this year scientists working at the European Organization for Nuclear Research, or CERN, said they’d found compelling evidence that the Higgs boson was out there.
 Or in there.
 Or whatever.

 Honors lists typically include a sprinkling of star power, and this year was no different.
-Ewan McGregor, who came to public attention through his role as the heroin-addled anti-hero of British drug drama "Trainspotting," was awarded an OBE.
-The 31-year-old is probably best known for his turn as a young Obi-Wan Kenobi in the "Star Wars" prequels.
+Ewan McGregor, who came to public attention through his role as the heroin-addled anti-hero of British drug drama “Trainspotting,” was awarded an OBE.
+The 41-year-old actor is also known for his turn as a young Obi-Wan Kenobi in the “Star Wars” prequels.

 Politicians, policemen, and spies got honors too.
 Scotland Yard chief Bernard Hogan-Howe was awarded a knighthood; former British foreign minister Margaret Beckett was made a Dame Commander of the Order of the British Empire.
 Former Prime Minister Tony Blair’s wife Cherie was made a CBE for her charity work.
 MI5 chief Jonathan Evans was made a Knight Commander of the Order of Bath.

 Also honored was the man credited with helping pull off the wedding of the decade: Jamie Lowther-Pinkerton, principal private secretary to the Duke and Duchess of Cambridge (as Prince William and his wife are formally known) was made a Lieutenant of the Royal Victorian Order.